lguez/Ml2pl/README.md

     `$CMAKE_INSTALL_PREFIX/bin` to be in your `PATH` environment variable.
 For example:

-        cmake .. -DFETCH=ON -DCMAKE_INSTALL_PREFIX=~/.local
+        cmake -B build -S Ml2pl-master -DFETCH=ON -DCMAKE_INSTALL_PREFIX=~/.local

 	Note that this requires a network connection.
+The command above will create a directory named build.
+4. Compile:

+		cmake --build build

-4. Type:
+4. Install:

-        make install
+        cmake --install build

-You do not need to keep the downloaded directory Ml2pl (nor the build directory) after installation.
+You do not need to keep the downloaded directory Ml2pl-master nor the build directory after installation.
 Note that the installation process also installs a Fortran executable file, `ml2pl`, in `$CMAKE_INSTALL_PREFIX/libexec`.
 Do not remove this file.

 ## Advanced instructions